 Adventure Rock, situated next to the Telluride Conference Center, is one of our free summer activities in Mountain Village Center.
 For those looking to test their strength, this man-made boulder offers various problems for the novice to the expert climber.

-Adventure Rock is open during the summer season.
+Adventure Rock is expected to be open during the summer season.
+2020 opening date to be determined.
 Please follow these basic rules for your health and safety.

 Adventure Rock Rules